-In accordance with Government Auditing Standards, I have also issued my report dated May 25, 2012, on my consideration of the Lincoln Parish Detention Center's internal control over financial reporting and my tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of my audit
+In accordance with Government Auditing Standards, I have also issued my report dated May 15, 2015 on my consideration of the Center's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of my testing of internal control over financial reporting and compliance and the results of the testing, and not to provide an opinion on internal control over financial reporting or on compliance.

-To the Board of Commissioners Lincoln Parish Detention Center Page 2
+To the Board of Commissioners Lincoln Parish Detention Center Ruston, Louisiana